Learning Lifted STRIPS Models from Action Traces Alone: A Simple, General, and Scalable Solution

 \section{Experiments}

-We have tested the \sift algorithm over a number of benchmarks in classical planning.
+We have tested \sift over a number of benchmarks.
 For this, a set of traces $T$ is generated from one or more instances of a hidden domain $D$, a domain $D_T$ is learned, and $D_T$ is verified over traces $T'$ from larger domain instances.
-The experiments have been run on two types of Intel(R) Xeon(R) nodes: Platinum 8352M CPU, running at 2.30GHz, and Gold 6330 CPU, running at 2.00GHz, using 22 cores per experiment.
-The code and the data is to be made publicly available.
+The experiments have been run on two types of Intel(R) Xeon(R) nodes: Platinum 8352M CPU, running at 2.30GHz, and Gold 6330 CPU, running at 2.00GHz, using 22 cores.
+The code and data are public \cite{goesgensjansen:siftcodeupload}.

 \textbf{Domains:} include Blocks with 3 and 4 operators, Delivery, Driverlog, Grid, Ferry, Gripper, Hanoi, Logistics, Miconic, Sliding $n$-puzzle, Sokoban.
 These are all standard domains, some of which have been used in prior work on lifted model learning.
 Grid-Lock and Sokoban-Pull are variations of Grid and Sokoban, each one adding one action schema to make the resulting domains \emph{dead-end free} (an extra lock action in Grid, and a pull-action in Sokoban).
-Dead-ends present a problem for data generation from traces, as most random traces end up being trapped in parts of the state space, failing to reach other parts.
+Dead-ends present a problem for data generation, as most random traces end up being trapped in parts of the state space.